pimcore/studio-ui-bundle/README.md

 #### Docker environment

-To use storybook in your local environment ensure that you open up port `6006`
+To use Storybook in your local environment ensure that you open up port `6006`

 ```
 node: